nbro/FinancialNewsSearchEngine/README.md

 ### Nutch, HBase and Solr

-If you have already replaced the files I've mentioned in the previous section, then, in theory, you're able to build nutch from the source code.
+If you have already replaced the files I've mentioned in the section "configuration", then, in theory, you're able to build nutch from the source code.
 Before that, make sure you have [`ant`](http://ant.apache.org/) installed on your operating system.
 If you're on a Mac OS X and you have `Homebrew` installed, you can simply do `brew install ant`.

 Once you have `ant` installed, you can build nutch with the following commands:

     ant clean
     ant runtime

 This should take less than 10 minutes.
 Once that's finished, you need to start `hbase`.
-Enter inside the folder [`hbase-0.98.8-hadoop2`](hbase-0.98.8-hadoop2) and type:
+Enter inside the folder `hbase-0.98.8-hadoop2` and type:

     bin/start-hbase.sh

 Once that's done, you should also start the search platform `solr`.
-To do that, go inside the folder `solr-4.10.3` (make sure that you have its subfolder `solr-4.10.3/financial-news-se`) and type the following:
+To do that, go inside the folder you downloaded and unzipped `solr-4.10.3` (make sure that you have its subfolder `solr-4.10.3/financial-news-se`) and type the following:

     bin/solr start -c -dir financial-news-se